antrea-io/antrea/docs/architecture.md

-* ***Hybrid*** When two Nodes are in two different subnets, Pod traffic between the two Nodes is encapsulated; when the two Nodes are in the same subnet, Pod traffic between them is not encapsulated, instead the traffic is routed from one Node to another.
+* ***Hybrid*** When two Nodes are in two different subnets, Pod traffic between the two Nodes is encapsulated; when the two Nodes are in the same subnet, Pod traffic between them is not encapsulated, instead the traffic is routed from on3e Node to another.
 Antrea Agent adds routes on the Node to enable the routing within the same Node subnet.
 For every remote Node in the same subnet as the local Node, Agent adds a static route entry that uses the remote Node IP as the